NinerBull/AccWideUILayoutSelection/README.md

 You can configure the addon by typing `/accwideeditmode` into chat.

 * Toggle whether the Account Wide Layout applies automatically to all new characters (or chars you haven't yet logged into after installing the addon).
-* Toggle whether your currently visible Action Bars are also applied to all of your characters.
+* Toggle whether your currently visible Action Bars are applied Account Wide.
-* Toggle whether text is written into chat when the Addon sets your UI Layout.
+* Toggle whether your current Nameplate Settings are applied Account Wide.
+* Toggle whether your current Party/Raid Frame Settings are applied Account Wide.
+* Toggle whether your current Arena Frame Settings are applied Account Wide.
-* Toggle whether the Account Wide Layout is used on any or all specs.
+* Toggle whether the changes above are taken into effect on any or all specs.
 You'll need to do this for every character.